moveeleven-data/waypoint/README.md

 ## Business Story

-Waypoint is the **customer backbone** for Atlas, a B2B SaaS company.
+Waypoint serves as the **customer backbone** for Atlas, a B2B SaaS company.

-It unifies identities across CRM, billing, support, and product usage, then publishes a clear daily health score.
+It unifies identities across CRM, billing, support, and product usage.

+Daily signals on risk and expansion flow into Atlas reports.

-The output powers the **Customer Current Position Report**:
+The output powers the **Customer Revenue & Support Overview**:
 - **Risk watchlist** - which accounts are at risk, with transparent reasons.
 - **Expansion signals** - which accounts show overage or healthy adoption.
 - **SLA snapshot** - support responsiveness and breach rates.